Frederick Lugard, 1st Baron Lugard: Early colonial service

+However, the system of indirect rule has remained criticised from several scholars for its construction of social hierarchies, imbalance of political power and forced adoption of ethnicities, which has increased ethnic conflicts.
+Although the 1914 amalgamation was intended to create a united nation, it is often considered a "total failure" by scholars, as no attempts were made to integrate several ethnically diverse groups.

 Governor of Hong Kong

-About a year after he resigned as High Commissioner of the Protectorate of Northern Nigeria, Lugard was appointed Governor of Hong Kong, a position he held until March 1912.
-During his tenure, Lugard proposed to return Weihaiwei to the Chinese government, in return for the ceding of the rented New Territories in perpetuity.
+About a year, after he resigned as High Commissioner of the Protectorate of Northern Nigeria, Lugard was appointed Governor of Hong Kong, a position he held until March 1912.
+During his tenure, Lugard proposed to return Weihaiwei to the Chinese government in return for the ceding of the rented New Territories in perpetuity.
 However, the proposal was neither well received nor acted upon.
-Some believed that if the proposal were carried through, Hong Kong might forever remain in British hands.
+Some believed that if the proposal were carried through, Hong Kong might forever have remained in British hands.

-Lugard's chief interest was education and he was largely remembered for his efforts to the founding of the University of Hong Kong in 1911.
-He became the first chancellor, despite a cold reception from the Colonial Office and local British companies, such as the Hongkong and Shanghai Banking Corporation.
+Lugard's chief interest was education, and he was largely remembered for his efforts to the founding of the University of Hong Kong in 1911.
+He became the first chancellor despite a cold reception from the Colonial Office and local British companies, such as the Hongkong and Shanghai Banking Corporation.
 The Colonial Office called the idea of a university "Sir Frederick's pet lamb".
 Lugard's chief impetus from founding the university was to have it serve as a bearer of Western culture in East Asia.
-He expected the university, however, to adopt a politically conservative framework supportive of the colonial authorities and refrain from teaching ideas such as democracy or equality.
-He was financially backed by his personal friend Sir Horsusjee Naorojee Mody who shared the same vision for the establishment of a university in Hong Kong.
+He expected the university, however, to adopt a politically conservative framework supportive of the colonial authorities and to refrain from teaching ideas such as democracy or equality.
+He was financially backed by his personal friend Sir Hormusjee Naorojee Mody, who shared the same vision for the establishment of a university in Hong Kong.